williamxyshi/tankagons.io/README.md

 -hitboxes(bullet to tank)

 TODO in terms of priority:
+-HITBOX MISALIGNED WITH WHATS ACTUALLY ON THE TANK

 -minimap - mathieu
 -bullet to tree collision and refine hitbox (bullet shooting out the side) - mathieu